sushantRG28/8-bit-Micro-Processor/README.md

 ## Instruction Set Architecture

-We implement instructions from the RV32I Base Integer Instruction Set, which are all 32 bits in length and aligned on a four-byte boundary in memory.
+We implement some of the basic instructions from the RV32I Base Integer Instruction Set, which are all 32 bits in length and aligned on a four-byte boundary in memory.
 Our base ISA includes three instruction formats: R-type, I-type, and S-type, as of now.

 ### Instruction Formats